GSA-TTS/identity-dev-docs/_pages/user-experience/failure-proof.md

 2) Start over from the beginning
 3) Exit Login.gov

-If they choose to exit Login.gov, we will send them to the Failure to Proof URL that you configured in the Partner Portal.
+If the user chooses to exit Login.gov, we will send them to the Failure to Proof URL that you configured in the Partner Portal.

 The two most common reasons a user would choose to exit the verification process are: